corsum/rhaddon/CONTRIBUTING.md

 - Expect team members to review your code.

-## Coding style:
-- Use PEP8 as a coding style
+- Remember to use PEP8 as coding style